-- 1. With the Inspector operating, set the Mode switch to Total/Timer.
-The display shows TOTAL. - 2.
-Set the Timer switch on the end panel to Set.
-The display shows SET, the hourglass, and the most recent timing period used.
-The first time you use the timer, the setting is 00:01, which means one minute. - 3.
-Use the + and buttons to set the timing period.
-The timed period can be for 1 to 10 minutes in one-minute increments, for 10 to 50 minutes in ten-minute increments, or for 1 to 24 hours in one-hour increments. - 4.
+- 1. With the Inspector+ turned on, set the Mode switch to Total/Timer and the timer switch on the end panel to Set.
+The timer Hourglass and the SET icon appear on the display and the value is set to 00:01(1 minute). - 2.
+Use the "+" and "-" buttons to adjust the timing period.
+The timed period can be set for 1 to 10 minutes in one-minute increments, for 10 to 50 minutes in ten-minute increments, or for 1 to 24 hours in one-hour increments. - 3.
 Set the Timer switch to On.
-The Inspector beeps three times and starts counting.
+The Inspector+ beeps three times and starts counting.
 The hourglass icon flashes during the timed period.

 If you want to see how many minutes remain, set the Timer switch to Set.
 The display counts down from the time setting in hours and minutes to zero.
 For example, if the display says 00:21, 21 minutes remain.
 During the timed period, you can switch back and forth between Total/Timer and the dose rate modes without interrupting the timed period.
-The hourglass indicator will show in any mode setting and will blink while the timer is totaling. - 5.
-At the end of the timed period, the Inspector beeps three times, and repeats the beeping several times over fifteen seconds.
-The number displayed is the total count.

-6. Set the Timer switch to Off to return to normal operation.
+The hourglass indicator will show in any mode setting and will blink while the timer is totaling.

+- 4. At the end of the timed period, the Inspector+ beeps three times, and repeats the beeping several times over fifteen seconds.
+The number displayed is the total count. - 5.
+Set the Timer switch to Off to return to normal operation.